c6o/docs/content/concepts/mount.md

 ## Overview

-Mount works by creating an intermediate proxy for the service to inspect traffic and determine if the request should be directed to the original in-cluster service, or tunnelled to a developer's local machine.
+Mount works by creating a lightweight NFS server in-cluster that mounts and shares all the volumes of a workload you choose.
+Via the NFS server, your local system then mounts these volumes locally for you to access.

 ## How it Works